underdoeg/ofxURG/README.md

 # ofxURG
 Wrapper to use Hokuyo URG-04LX sensors in openframeworks

-Tested on Arch Linux and Ubuntu 16.04 LTS.
+Tested on Arch Linux, Ubuntu 16.04 LTS and even Raspbian for Raspberry Pi.
 Should work with all linux distributions.

 ## Connecting to `/dev/ACM0` not working?
 The URG-04LX device does not need any special drivers for Linux, but because it uses the ACM protocol, setup may not be completely straightforward.